INSTRUCTIONS TO AUTHORS

 Authors are required to pay close attention to the instructions for manuscript preparation.
 Manuscripts that do not follow these instructions will be returned without review.
 Figures must be uploaded separately and not imbedded in the text file, although authors are encouraged to include call-outs in the text to identify preferred locations for figures and tables.

-Manuscripts must be submitted in Word document format (i.e. doc, docx).
+Manuscripts must be submitted in Word document format (i.e., doc, docx).
 All pages must be numbered consecutively.
-All text must be double-spaced and includeconsecutive line numbers.
-Text must be left-adjusted; headings must follow specific instructions (see below).
-Scientific names must appear in italics.
+All text (including title page, references, and tables) must be double-spaced and include consecutive line numbers.
+Text must be left-adjusted and headings must follow specific instructions (see below).
 Article should be arranged in the following order:

 Body of text